‘Shared Space’ in San Francisco

 Other treatments Planning hopes to implement are reduced speed limits of 5-10 mph, significantly lower than the minimum city speed limit of 25 mph, elimination of jaywalking regulations, and flexible traffic control devices like retractable bollards and gates.

 This entry was posted on Thursday, February 19th, 2009 at 9:35 am and is filed under Cities, Pedestrians, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.